mattpolzin/nix-idris2-packages/README.md

 In addition to the brief instructions given below, you can find example projects that use this packageset in the `examples/` folder.

+## What is it?
+This is a Nix wrapper around the Idris2 Pack package database.
+What that means is that it makes it easy to use the package's found in that database within a Nix derivation that builds your own Idris2 package.
+This project doesn't facilitate using Pack itself, it provides packages wrapped in `buildIdris` Nix derivations that can be used in your own `buildIdris` call by passing them as the `idrisLibraries` argument.

+The `buildIdris` function offered by this package set is the same one you may be familiar with from the Nix tooling in the Idris2 compiler repo or the Nixpkgs `idris2Packages.buildIdris`.
+This project additionally offers a `buildIdris'` function that uses `ipkg` data to fill in additional information.
+See the section on `buildIdris'` below for details.

 ## Using in your project
 You can use this packageset in your Flake-based project, your non-Flake project, or a developer shell.